workstep/data-exercise/README.md

 It could conceivably be employed as part of a larger orchestration for generating a model training dataset.

-The pipeline accepts a raw data file as an argument, processes it, and then "stores" the results to a "data warehouse," which in this example is simply a local `sqlite3` databased, but you could just as easily imagine a Snowflake Connector in the `db` module.
+The pipeline accepts a raw data file as an argument, processes it, and then "stores" the results to a "data warehouse," which in this example is simply a local `sqlite3` database, but you could just as easily imagine a Snowflake Connector in the `db` module.

 ### Data format